ThalesGroup/chaos-engine/docs/markdown/Configuration/vault_integration.md

 ## Triggering a Reload

 If new variables that control object creation are added or removed, then the Chaos Engines application context needs to be completely reloaded.
-To accopmlish this, send an **HTTP POST** request to **http://{chaosengine}/refresh/all**.
+To accomplish this, send an **HTTP POST** request to **http://{chaosengine}/refresh/all**.

 ## Spring Profiles